hedera-dev/hello-future-world-js/README.md

 - [Javascript](https://github.com/hedera-dev/hello-future-world-js 'Hello Future World - Javascript') (this repo)
 - [Java](https://github.com/hedera-dev/hello-future-world-java 'Hello Future World - Java') (WIP)
 - [Go](https://github.com/hedera-dev/hello-future-world-go 'Hello Future World - Go') (WIP)

+> ⚠️ NOTE that this repo is still a work in progress,
+> and is therefore incomplete.
+> Sections are explicitly marked `(WIP)` as markers/ reminders.

 ## How to run